Albert-Gao/blog/source/_posts/render-screen-or-tab-only-when-it-has-been-displayed-in-react-navigation-v2.md

 }
 ```

 > You might think why not just `nextState.isDisplayed === true`.
-Well, it will cause the tab that is been exited to re-render.
+Well, not only it will not cause re-rendering when the screen has been displayed but props has been changed.
+But also it will cause the tab that is been exited to re-render.
 Which means, when exit `tab2` to `tab1`, both `tab1` and `tab2` will be re-rendered which is not what we want.

-You might think that it is a bug but it is not.
-When you just `console.log` than `setState`, you will see the behavior is correct.

-So, why? :)

 ## 4. End